 - Teaching, Waldorf and Steiner Education

 - Teaching, Young Children

-Courses in a drama teacher certificate program cover the essentials of creating a live theatrical production.
+A drama teacher certificate program covers the essentials of creating a live theatrical production, and the best methods to involve and educate students in drama.
 Possible course topics in a drama teacher program include:

 - Teaching through theater